AMWA-TV/bcp-002-02/docs/Overview.md

 #### Manufacturer

 The name used by the company or other organisation creating/selling an Asset, e.g. "Acme".
-Manufacturers are encouraged to normalise this across their range of Products.
+Manufacturers are encouraged to normalise this across their range of products.

-> Note: AMWA does not maintain a registry of vendor names.
+> Note: The AMWA does not maintain a registry of vendor names.

 The Manufacturer of a Device need not be the same as the Node which hosts it; for example Acme might manufacturer a hardware frame that provides the NMOS Node and is populated with third-party processing cards, or software modules, acting as NMOS Devices.